Theme is one core elements of NativeBase. You can customize NativeBase's theme as per your liking. NativeBase theme is complex object which looks like

 Added a new color named primary.

-Updated one of the shade of amber color.
+Updated one of the shades of amber color.

 Updated the initial color mode to dark.
 Default is light.